Mute124/Atlas/docs/overview.md

 ---

 This section serves as an insight into why things are the way they are.
-Usually, documentation just describes the whats, wheres, and whos, but Techstorm is extensively documented!
+Usually, documentation just describes the whats, wheres, and whos, but Atlas is extensively documented!
 This section will try to be as clear and thorough as possible in explaining the logic behind the design.
 The hope is that if you know the thinking, then you are able to know how it works and how to exploit it.

 ## Code Conventions {#code-conventions}